-Birmingham ThinkTank Museum Exhibiton 'Are You A Good Eyewitness (28th May - 1st June 2018)
+Birmingham ThinkTank Museum Exhibition 'Are You A Good Eyewitness?'

 British Science Festival ('Drunk Witness'), Hull & The Humber, Friday 14th September 2018